hirsimaki-markus/seapie/README.md

 * !w can crash seapie in some situations

+* Triggering seapie in list comprehension causes incorrect behaviours.
+E.g. [seapie.seapie() for i in "a"]

 ## Unlicensing
 Distributed under [The Unlicense](https://choosealicense.com/licenses/unlicense/) <img src="./images/unlicense.png" width="12" height="12"/> by Markus Hirsimäki in 2019 and 2020